charmplusplus/charm4py/docs/array-api.rst

 Array
 -----

-``charmpy.Array`` is a type of distributed collection where chares have n-dimensional indexes (represented by an integer n-tuple), and members can exist anywhere on the system.
+``charm4py.Array`` is a type of distributed collection where chares have n-dimensional indexes (represented by an integer n-tuple), and members can exist anywhere on the system.
 As such, there can be zero or multiple elements of a chare array on a given PE, and elements can